Climate Change

 Risks

-Based on these scenarios, we have considered the climate change risks to Asahi Kasei from various perspectives.
+Based on these scenarios, we have analyzed the climate change risks to Asahi Kasei from various perspectives.

 Risks